MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 }
 ```

-- The `@hasMany` decorator defines a one-to-many relationship between post and comments.
-- The `@belongsTo` decorator defines a one-to-one relationship between a post and a user.
+The `@hasMany` decorator defines a one-to-many relationship - one post has many comments.
+The `@belongsTo` decorator defines the inverse - a post belongs to one user.

 :::

 :::step{title="Define relationships in the Comment model"}

-A comment has a one-to-one relationship with both the post and the user.
-Therefore, we will define those relationships using the `@belongsTo` decorator.

 ```ts title="app/models/comment.ts"
 import { DateTime } from 'luxon'